Pennantia baylisiana: Discovery

 Pennantia baylisiana was discovered by New Zealand botanist Geoff Baylis in 1945 when he visited Great Island, the largest of the Manawatāwhi / Three Kings Islands, on a botanical expedition.
 The Three Kings are located around 55 km northwest of Cape Reinga, and at the time were relatively unknown botanically, with the only collecting expeditions in 1887 and 1889 (both by Thomas Cheeseman, director of Auckland Museum, who had only a few hours ashore), 1928, and 1934.
 Baylis spent a week on the island in November–December 1945, and collected samples of 83 species of plants for Auckland Museum.By this time wild goats had eaten the place out.
 Part was closely browsed grass but most was kanuka forest or scrub.
 Cheeseman's novelties survived in small numbers beyond browse range.
 It was easy to see that the grassland offered nothing new, but the kanuka canopy was broken here and there by other textures and shades of green.
 I located these places by climbing trees at every vantage point and reached them deviously via bluffs and screes since except in the main valley they were, even for goats, a bit inaccessible.Four of Baylis's discoveries were new to science, including Suttonia dentata (now Myrsine oliveri), Tecomanthe speciosa (which like P. baylisiana was represented by a single living individual), and Brachyglottis arborescens.
 After collecting the latter two, he describes coming across P. baylisiana:The last little grove that I investigated lay near the highest point of the island down a scree of boulders about 200m above the sea.
 I was drawn to it by what looked like a karaka.
 I was soon gazing upon it in disbelief since a third find seemed too much to expect.
-But this was no karaka – its leaves were larger and recurved strongly in the sun, its bunches of small green flowers sprang from the bare branches below the leaves and there were no big berries – indeed none at all.He noted that the 15-foot tree was living on a seaward scree slope of greywacke boulders at an altitude of 700 feet, with pōhutukawa (Meterosideros excelsa), kānuka (Kunzea ericoides), coastal maire (Nestegis apetala), and whārangi (Melicope ternata) growing nearby.
+But this was no karaka – its leaves were larger and recurved strongly in the sun, its bunches of small green flowers sprang from the bare branches below the leaves and there were no big berries – indeed none at all.He noted that the 4.5-metre tree was living on a seaward scree slope of greywacke boulders at an altitude of 233 metres, with pōhutukawa (Meterosideros excelsa), kānuka (Kunzea ericoides), coastal maire (Nestegis apetala), and whārangi (Melicope ternata) growing nearby.
 The tree was forked at the base and badly eaten by insects.
 Baylis collected the holotype specimen of P. baylisiana (housed in Auckland War Memorial Museum) on 2 December 1945.